Synchrotron emission from virial shocks around stacked OVRO-LWA galaxy clusters: Stacking results

 Unlike the virial excess, discussed in some detail below in \S\ref{subsec:virial_excess}, the central, $\tau\lesssim1.5$ signal is highly sensitive to point source removal, which substantially lowers its brightness (Fig.~\ref{fig:band7_flux}) and corresponding significance (Fig.~\ref{fig:band7_sig}).
 While most of the central flux is thus attributed to point sources, the residual stacked signal in the cleared data suggests a $\sim 6\sigma$ diffuse central component, extending in out to $\sim 1 R_{500}$.
 This diffuse signal shows some $|\Delta S/S|\lesssim7\%$, or equivalently $|\Delta S|\lesssim0.4$, difference between the two stacking methods (compare symbols and corresponding curves in Fig.~\ref{fig:band7_sig}).
 In contrast, the virial peak shows only a $\sim0.4\%$ difference between the two stacking methods, suggesting that the virial excess is more evenly distributed among clusters than the central cleared signal.

 Although the noise level is reduced in the cleared data, point source removal appears to amplify some of the $\lesssim1\sigma$ fluctuations, found in restored data outside the clusters ($\tau>3$), resulting in apparently extended, $\sim 2\sigma$ excess signals in cleared data near $\tau\simeq 3.5$ and near $\tau \simeq 5.5$.
 Consider first the $\tau\sim3.5$ excess.
 This signal is seen only in the high-frequency channel, and not in other frequencies (see \S\ref{subsub:lowf_sigprof}), so we cannot substantiate its viability.
 Furthermore, this signal is dominated by only three clusters, each showing a $>2.5\sigma$ excess at $\tau\simeq 3.5$.
 Two of these clusters harbour a (partly masked) extended, $>1$ Jy NVSS point sources at the same radius.
 Excluding these three clusters lowers this excess to $<1\sigma$, with only a minute effect on the virial signal (see stars in Fig.~\ref{fig:band7_sig}).
-In contrast, the $\tau\sim5.5$ signal --- like the virial excess --- reflects multiple small contributions from a large number of clusters, and is persistent, seen in all channels.
-However, unlike the virial excess, this signal is not robust: it is less significant and more sensitive to CLEAN, and it vanishes entirely when a selection criterion is varied (see \append{\S\ref{append:sensi}}).
-Hence, we disregard both signals as fluctuations.
+Hence, we disregard this $\tau\simeq 3.5$ signal as a fluctuation.
+In contrast, the $\tau\sim5.5$ signal --- like the virial excess --- reflects multiple small contributions from a large fraction ($\sim70\%$) of our clusters, and is persistent, seen in all channels.
+However, this signal is less significant than the virial excess and more sensitive to CLEAN, and it becomes far less significant or even vanishes entirely when the declination selection criterion is varied (see \append{\S\ref{append:sensi}}).
+We further discuss this $\tau\simeq 5.5$ signal in \S\ref{subsec:summary_discussion}.